Can You Whiten Porcelain Veneers?

 Porcelain veneers are thin-layers of white porcelain that are fixed to the front of a person’s teeth to cosmetically change their appearance.
 They will make them look straighter and whiter.

 The veneers that are made of porcelain are stain-resistant and extremely durable.
 They have a nice glaze on the top of them and if that glaze wears off then the veneers can get stained.

-The three methods used for whitening the teeth are a tooth-whitening system, gentle polishing toothpaste and a cosmetic dentist.
+The three methods used for whitening the teeth or removing stains are a tooth-whitening system, gentle polishing toothpaste and a cosmetic dentist.